 Somehow or other this became six months to one year, which was still in the realm of defensible if informed consent had been obtained (which, again, it hadn’t).
 However, this is where things really start going off the rails.
 Before the conclusion of the study when they were planning to administer the standard treatments they lost their funding and could not afford to treat the patients.
 At this point Taliaferro Clark, head of the USPHS, decided to extend the study without treatment (which involved pretending to treat the participants).
 He resigned before the study was actually extended, however.
 It’s a bit unclear (just from the Wikipedia page) who took over extending the study; various people contributed.

-With the advent of penicillin as a safe and reliable treatment for penicillin, the entire study became even more pointless than it was at the start, but continued for much the same reason: it would never be possible to get this data again.
-It would never be possible because there was absolutely no point in getting the data and it was horribly unethical to get it, but that was beside the point.
+With the advent of penicillin as a safe and reliable treatment for syphilis, the entire study became pointless.
+Unlike the arsenical and mercurial treatments, if you suspected syphilis you might as well give penicillin and see if it gets better.
+Nevertheless, the study continued because it would never be possible to get this data again.
+It would never be possible because there was absolutely no point in getting the data and it was horribly unethical to get it, but for some reason that was beside the point.
 The fact that something was going on that could never be restarted made the people involved feel like they needed to keep it going, since once lost, it was lost forever.
 True, it had no apparent value, but I suspect they figured that perhaps one day someone would find the value in it that they couldn’t see right now.

 In the baptismal vows a catechumen makes (or their parent makes for them at infant baptism), there are the questions: “Do you reject Satan?
 And all his empty promises?”